 The moving frame of reference automatically resolves this problem.
 Indeed, the whole issue is really evidence for it.

 Each event exists at a particular point in space-time, a point along that person’s world-line, a specific moment, like each of the moments depicted in the picture above.
-Objectively, none of these moments has any special status; they all simply exist, laid out in space-time.
+Objectively, none of these moments has any special status.
+They all simply exist, laid out in space-time.
 Naturally, as the moving frame of reference arrives at each moment, it becomes the Now.
 The Now is simply the moment being experienced, in the moving frame of reference, as it passes along the world-line.
 One moment after another becomes the Now, acquiring this special status, as the moving frame of reference passes along the world-line.
-This is evident from what we know.
+This is directly evident.
+This is what one experiences.

 What It Means